-Regarding personal property taxation, California's Constitution authorizes the Legislature by a 2/3 vote to classify personal property for different taxation or for exemption.
+Regarding personal property taxation, California's Constitution3 authorizes the Legislature by a 2/3 vote to classify personal property for different taxation or for exemption.

 The law provides no specific tax exemption for heavy equipment leases or rentals (rentals).
-However, a personal property business inventory exemption is available.
+However, a personal property business inventory exemption4 is available.
 Personal property intended for rent in the regular course of business that is not rented on the January 1 lien date is exempt from taxation for the upcoming fiscal year (July 1 to June 30).
 That property is regarded as business inventory on that particular day, even if the property is rented in the regular course of business for the other 364 days of the year.

 Revenue Distribution.
 Generally, personal property tax revenues are allocated according to the property's "situs" (location) and accrue only to those taxing jurisdictions in the tax rate area where the property is located.
-Under a Board of Equalization (BOE) rule, property rented on a daily, weekly, or other short-term basis (six months or less) has situs where the property's owner (the renter) normally keeps the property.
-Temporary absences from that location do not change the property's situs.
-For property rented for an extended, but unspecified, period or more than a 6-month term, the assessor determines the property's situs based on the rentee's use.
-For typical equipment rentals, generally the
+Under a BOE rule, 5 property rented on a daily, weekly, or other short-term basis (six months or less) has situs where the property's owner (the renter) normally keeps the property.